Greatest Hits (Tracy Chapman album)

-Greatest Hits is a greatest hits compilation from American folk musician Tracy Chapman, released by Elektra/Rhino on November 20, 2015.
-It is the second compilation of her career and the first available in the United States.
+Greatest Hits is a greatest hits album by American singer-songwriter Tracy Chapman, released on November 20, 2015, by Elektra and Rhino.

+It is the second compilation of her career, following Collection from 2001, and the first available in the United States.
 All tracks were chosen by Chapman herself.
 The collection received positive reviews.

 Reception

 James Christopher Monger of AllMusic gave the album four out of five stars, calling it "a nice mix of hits and deep cuts".
+He also singled out Chapman's "emotionally pitch-perfect, spotlight-stealing rendition" of "Stand by Me": "Performed live on the Late Show with David Letterman in the waning days of the program's final season.
+With just her voice and an electric guitar, she managed to simultaneously bring the house down and build it back up again, which is no small feat, even for an artist who has proven herself time and again to be a powerful yet always benevolent force of nature."

 In American Songwriter, Hal Horowitz awarded the same score, praising her songwriting and performance but noting, "If there is a downside to Chapman’s music, it’s production that is so consistently clean, if not quite slick, most of the edges are sanded off.
 It makes this collection flow smoothly, perhaps too much so since a rawer approach would help some of the material connect with more immediacy.
 Still, for those unfamiliar with her career, this is a top notch, well-chosen summation of Chapman’s classy, emotionally moving catalog."
 In PopMatters, Chris Gerard's review was seven out of 10 stars, using the opportunity to cover the artist's career and summing up, "This collection is an excellent starting point to discovering that she’s put out a ton of great work."